 - 4 p.m. - Culinary Competition: Chili, with Sherri Farley playing the hammered dulcimer

 - 9 a.m.–12 p.m. - Fox River Lutheran Church

-Sherri was awarded an Illinois Arts Council Master/Apprentice grant to study the Hammered Dulcimer.
-Her distinctive style is evident, as are the curious flexible corset stay hammers and obscure right bridge tuning method she uses.
+Have you ever heard or seen a hammered dulcimer?
+Stop by the Home Arts stage to watch and listen to Sherri’s diverse music from gentle waltzes to driven bluegrass arrangements.
+Honored with an Illinois Arts Council Master/Apprentice grant to study the Hammered Dulcimer, her distinctive style is evident, as are the curious flexible corset stay hammers and obscure right bridge tuning method she uses.

 Visit Sherri's website for more information and for samples of her music.